 Long-term Care Insurance

-Long-term care insurance (Pflegeversicherung), governed by Book XI of the German Social Code, supports workers who need prolonged care due to an accident, illness, or old age.
+Long-term care insurance (Pflegeversicherung), which is also known as nursing care insurance, is governed by Book XI of the German Social Code, supports workers who need prolonged care due to an accident, illness, or old age.

-Contributions are automatically deducted from an employee’s gross salary, totaling 3.4% of their income as of January 2024.
+Contributions are automatically deducted from an employee’s gross salary, totaling 3.4% of their income.
 Typically, employers cover half of this cost, while employees pay the other half.

 Unemployment Insurance